PopnPrimp/popgym/resources.md

 ### Physical Self-Defense

-#### Programs
+#### Programs (NYC-Based)

 * [Center for Anti-Violence Education](https://caeny.org/)- Self-Defense and De-escalation classes and programs
+* Dragon Combat Club (@dragoncombatclub on Insta)- Clinch & Weapons Sparring Group, volunteer initiative for community self-defense
-* Enough Self-Defense (@enough.selfdefense) holds intro to self-defense classes for Queer folks
+* Enough Self-Defense (@enough.selfdefense on Insta)- Intro to self-defense classes for Queer folks
-* Fearless Queers has a monthly, donation based self-defense class for Queer folks
+* Fearless Queers (@selfdefenseisgay on Intsa)- Monthly, donation based self-defense class for Queer folks
+* [Feminist Self-Defense](https://www.feministselfdefense.com/#self-defense-section)- Introductory self-defense classes for people of all genders
+* [Harlem Free Fight](https://harlemfreefight.org/)- Nonprofit teaching free boxing and Brazilian jiu jitsu to teens 13-19
-* Queer Fight School (@queerfightschool) holds Brazilian Jiu-Jitsu classes for Queer/Trans folk
+* Queer Fight School (@queerfightschool on Insta)- Holds monthly intro Brazilian Jiu-Jitsu classes for Trans/NB folks, as well as a Jiu-Jitsu open mat for LGBTQAI+ folk
 * Queer Wrestle Grapple- Queer+ BJJ group, offering free intro classes weekly (message for deets!)
+* [Raising Health](https://www.raisinghealth.org/community-building)- Self-defense, de-escalation, community safety and health resources for the Sunset Park Community
+* Sisters in Self-Defense (@sisters.in.self.defense on Insta)- "Asian American women united in self-defense training.
+We welcome elders and all ages of folx from our community to learn with us."
+* [Soar Over Hate](https://www.soaroverhate.org/)- Self-Defense and community events for AAPI community
-* Time We Get Back Home (Brooklyn, @timewegetbackhome) hosts self-defense trainings for Black Women and QTPOC
+* [Time We Get Back Home](https://www.kearmonie.com/twgbhlinks)- Hosts self-defense trainings for Black Women and QTPOC
 * [Trans Boxing](https://www.transboxing.org/)- Boxing classes and resources for Trans and NB folk
-* [Wickwood Aikikai](https://www.facebook.com/aikidoofwickwood/)- Aikido classes in Ridgewood Queens
+* Women's Sparring NYC (@womenssparring on Insta)- Regular Muay-Thai sparring classes for women

 #### Gyms We Like